nscon-gmbh/meraki-quick-check/README.md

 ### DevNet Sandbox

 This script was tested with the (Cisco DevNet Meraki Always On sandbox)[https://devnetsandbox.cisco.com/RM/Diagram/Index/a9487767-deef-4855-b3e3-880e7f39eadc?diagramType=Topology].

-A great way to make your repo easy for others to use is to provide a link to a [DevNet Sandbox](https://developer.cisco.com/site/sandbox/) that provides a network or other resources required to use this code.
-In addition to identifying an appropriate sandbox, be sure to provide instructions and any configuration necessary to run your code with the sandbox.
+Please double check that the API key provided in the instructions is a valid one and present in the profile of the sandbox user before using it.

 ## Known issues